-7. comes & Performance Measures.
-Please describe the proposed outcomes and formance measures. Α. What outcomes will indicate project success (addressing challenges identified in Question 4): Improved customer satisfaction with the clarity of application requirements and the timeliness of Highway Use and Plumbing Permit issuance.
-Decreased time from complete application of Plumbing Permit, Highway Use Permit, and Building Permit to issuance.
-Reduced number of building permit applicants contacting staff with questions regarding how to submit a complete application (as the improved website will answer these questions) В. What performance measures will be used to assess these outcomes: Prior to implementing the eApply system, the most recent 25 issued permits (both Plumbing and Highway Use) will be used as a benchmark for the timeline from application to issuance; following implementation, the timeline for the first 25 applications of each type will be reviewed to see if there is an improvement.
-Staff handling these permit applications will also be requested to rate their satisfaction with the efficiency of the permit application process both before and after implementation.
+Reduced number of building permit applicants contacting staff with routine guestions regarding how to submit and complete applications (as the improved and enhanced webpage will provide clarity and answers to those routine questions).
+Improved effectiveness and efficiency of interdepartmental review of development applications by increasing the utilization of the Tempest Prospero platform.
+B. What performance measures will be used to assess these outcomes: Prior to implementing the eApply system, the most recent 25 issued permits (for both Plumbing and Highway Use) will be used as benchmark for the timeline from application to issuance; following implementation of the new digital platform, the timeline for the first 25 applicants of each type of permit will be reviewed to see is there was improvement.
+Staff processing these permit applications will be asked to rate their satisfaction with the efficiency of the permit application process both before and after implementation.
+Applicant comments/complaints will be tracked and monitored to ensure satisfaction, or whether further alterations to the webpage or application submissions are required.
 8. Internal & External Partnerships.
 Please indicate how you intend to consult, engage, or collaborate with the following and what specific role they will play in the proposed activities.
 If possible, please identify the specific agencies or organizations you intend to work with.
-Internal partners (i.e. local government departments): Planning and Development Services - lead department for Plumbing Permits and use of Prospero system for obtaining interdepartmental comments on Planning applications (i.e. rezonings, development permits, etc.) Engineering and Municipal Opeartions - lead department for Highway Use Permits, and primary contributor of interdepartmental comments to Planning applications External partners (i.e. development community, provincial Ministry, other local governments): For eApply modules: the development community (i.e. recent applicants) may be solicited to provide input on transitioning to the eApply system. loca the Tempest/Prospero platform training, staff have previously obtained information from other al governments such as the Township of Langley which also use the same platform.
-Staff at Township of Langley may be contacted to offer specific advice on their use of the system for rdepartmental referrals. writ e these are informal partnerships with minimal participation requirements, and specific ten confirmation has not been sought to confirm this role.
-If deemed necessary during the lication evaluation process staff can seek confirmation.
-Oth er: 9. ditional Information.
-Please share any other information you think may help support your mission.
+Internal partners (i.e. local government departments): Planning and Development Services - is the lead department for Plumbing Permits and use of the Prospero system for obtaining interdepartmental comments on Planning applications (i.e. rezoning, development permits, etc.) and will work in concert with the Engineering and Municipal Operations -lead department for Highway Use Permits, and primary contributor of interdepartmental comments to Planning applications, as they work together to implement the eApply system, work with the consultant on enhancements for the webpage and develop the custom training needs for their joint staff.
+External partners (i.e. development community, provincial Ministry, other local governments): For the eApply modules implementation, the development community (i.e., recent applicants) may be solicited to provide input on the best approach to transitioning to the eApply system.
+For the Tempest/Prospero platform training, staff have previously obtained information from other local governments (specifically the Township of Langley) which also use the same platform and will seek out best practice advice on their use of the system for interdepartmental referrals.
+Other: 9.
+Additional Information.
+Please share any other information you think may help support your submission.

-SECTION 4: Required Attachments --
+SECTION 4: Required Attachments

-Please submit the following with the completed Application Form:
+Please submit the following with the completed Application Form: 10000 Submit the lonowing completed replication i onn.